aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-bookmarks/bookmark-table-columns/_index.md

 ---
-title: Bookmark Table Columns
+title: Bookmark Table Columns In Word Document
-linktitle: Bookmark Table Columns
+linktitle: Bookmark Table Columns In Word Document
 second_title: Aspose.Words for .NET API Reference
 description: Learn how to bookmark a table column in a Word document using Aspose.Words for .NET.
 type: docs